Impeachment: American Crime Story

-Impeachment: American Crime Story is the third season of the FX true-crime anthology television series American Crime Story.
+Impeachment: American Crime Story is the third season of the FX true crime anthology television series American Crime Story.
 It consists of 10 episodes and premiered on September 7, 2021.
 The season portrays the Clinton–Lewinsky scandal, subsequent impeachment of Clinton and is based on the book A Vast Conspiracy: The Real Story of the Sex Scandal That Nearly Brought Down a President by Jeffrey Toobin.

 The cast includes Sarah Paulson, Annaleigh Ashford, and Judith Light (all returning from previous seasons), along with Beanie Feldstein, Clive Owen, Margo Martindale, Billy Eichner, Cobie Smulders, Edie Falco, Taran Killam, Colin Hanks, and Elizabeth Reaser.
-The series received generally favorable reviews from critics.
+The season received generally favorable reviews from critics.